Loh Kean Hean

-Loh Kean Hean (骆建贤 (Luò Jiànxián); born 12 March 1995) is a Singaporean badminton player.
+Loh Kean Hean (骆建贤 (Luò Jiànxián); born 12 March 1995) is a retired Singaporean badminton player.

 Career

 Born in Penang, Loh permanently moved to Singapore in 2009 after receiving a scholarship from the Singapore Badminton Association (SBA).
 His younger brother followed him soon after.

 Loh studied at Montfort Secondary School in Hougang while training with the Singapore national badminton team.

 In 2014, he was the mixed doubles runner-up at the Singapore International Series tournament partnered with Dellis Yuliana, and in 2015, he won the men's doubles title with Terry Hee.

 Personal life

 Loh has 2 elder brothers and a younger brother, Loh Kean Yew, who is also a member of the Singapore national badminton team and is the 2021 BWF World Champion in the Men's singles Discipline.